-By 4:00 p.m. on October 20, regional hosts and timing system operators (TSO) will be able to access each team's List of Participant Declarations via Athletic.net.
-At the conclusion of the Regional competition, hosts or TSOs must import Regional results to Athletic.net.
-Regional results will be available through both the IHSA cross country webpage and Athletic.net.
+- C. Regional-October 20, regional hosts and timing system operators (TSO) will be able to access each team's List of Participant Declarations via Athletic.net.
+At the conclusion of the regional competition, hosts or TSOs must import regional results to Athletic.net.
+Regional results and identified sectional qualifiers will be available through both the IHSA cross country webpage and Athletic.net. - D. Sectional- Monday after regionals, sectional hosts and TSOs will be able to access all necessary information regarding the sectional qualifiers via Athletic.net.
+At the conclusion of the sectional competition, hosts or TSOs must import sectional results to Athletic.net.
+Sectional results and identified state final qualifiers will be available through both the IHSA cross country webpage and Athletic.net.

-D. Sectional Meet Time Schedule